Text and Data Mining

 To learn what data is available and start the request process, contact ASU Library Researcher Support.

 Text and data mining is permitted by authorized users as long as the use is non-commercial and users only download articles to which they have legitimate access.
-Users are required to agree to the terms of their Standard Text and Data Mining License.
+Users are required to agree to the terms of Sage's Standard Text and Data Mining License.

 Sage places limits on the number of articles that can be downloaded within a specific time frame and recommend the use of an API.
 More information is available at Text and Data Mining on Sage Journals.